The Division of Global Affairs – Accelerated Five Year Program Bachelor’s-Master’s Dual Degree Program

 2. Undergraduate students in the second semester of their junior year.

 3. All undergraduate majors.
+Make sure to check with your major advisor that Global Affairs courses count toward your major.
 Applicants must have taken 12 credits in the following fields: Political Science, Economics, History, Social Work, Public Affairs, Anthropology, Journalism and Media Studies, Philosophy, and Women and Gender Studies and at least 6 credits at the 300 level or above.

 4. Students must have minimum 3.2 Cumulative GPA and a 3.5 GPA in their major courses.